cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Simulation.rst

    Adds an \ :java:ref:`EventListener`\  object that will be notified when the simulation is paused.
 When this Listener is notified, it will receive an \ :java:ref:`EventInfo`\  informing the time the pause occurred.

    This object is just information about the event that happened.
-In fact, it isn't generated an actual {@limk SimEvent} for a pause event because there is not need for that.
+In fact, it isn't generated an actual \ :java:ref:`SimEvent`\  for a pause event because there is not need for that.

    :param listener: the event listener to add